Local Tomography of Large Networks under the Low-Observability Regime: Applying Theorem

 \section{Applying Theorem~\ref{co:main}}

 Theorem~\ref{co:main} asserts the possibility of performing local tomography over large-scale diffusion networks as it asserts the existence of a threshold $\tau$ such that the entries of the na\"{i}ve estimator $\widehat{{\bm A}}_{\mathcal{S}}$ provide correct reconstruction of the observable network with high-probability.
 In particular, introducing a detection threshold: \beq \eta\dfz\tau/(N p_N), \eeq the topology of the observable network can be recovered for sufficiently large $N$ as follows: If $[\widehat{{\bm A}}_{\mathcal{S}}]_{ij} > \eta$, then classify nodes $i$ and $j$ as interacting, otherwise classify them as non-interacting.
-Starting from this result, we will first examine the numerical implementation details related to the application of Theorem~\ref{co:main}, and then, in Sec.~\ref{sec:numexper}, we will illustrate the local tomography algorithms at work.
+The inverse dependence of $\eta$ on $Np_N$ can be explained as follows.
+Since we compare the {\em unnormalized} matrix entries, $[\widehat{{\bm A}}_{\mathcal{S}}]_{ij}$, against the threshold $\eta$, and since in view of Theorem~$1$ these entries (over the connected pairs) scale essentially as $1/(Np_N)$, a proper classification threshold should exhibit the same type of scaling.

 From a practical perspective, it is necessary to select an appropriate value for $\eta$, in order to correctly classify the interacting and non-interacting pairs.
 In this connection, prior information on the dynamical system in~\eqref{eq:VARmodel} can be useful to set the detection threshold.
-Indeed, we see from~(\ref{eq:dethresh}) that knowledge is needed about: $i)$ the average degree $Np_N$; and $ii)$ the parameter $\tau$ that characterizes the class $\mathscr{C}_{\rho\tau}$ where the combination matrix stems from.
+Indeed, we see from~(\ref{eq:dethresh}) that knowledge is needed about: $i)$ the average degree $Np_N$; and $ii)$ the parameter $\tau$ that characterizes the class $\mathscr{C}_{\rho,\tau}$ where the combination matrix stems from.
 Let us assume that such a knowledge is available.
 Now, using the values of $\tau$ reported in~(\ref{eq:taus}), for the Laplacian and Metropolis rules we have, respectively:

 We observe that Theorem~\ref{co:main} is an asymptotic (in the size $N$) result.
 For a numerical practical application of this result, it is useful to make three remarks.

 First, given a detection threshold $\eta$ that guarantees exact asymptotic classification, any threshold smaller than $\eta$ still guarantees exact asymptotic classification.
 In order to explain why, let us consider two thresholds $\eta_1$ and $\eta_2$, with $\eta_1<\eta_2$, and assume that $\eta_2$ is known to provide exact asymptotic classification.
 Then we have that: $i)$ for interacting pairs, if $[\widehat{{\bm A}}_{\mathcal{S}}]_{ij}$ is higher than $\eta_2$, then it is obviously higher than $\eta_1$, implying correct classification also with threshold $\eta_1$; $ii)$ for non-interacting pairs, Theorem~$1$ ensures that, asymptotically, $[\widehat{{\bm A}}_{\mathcal{S}}]_{ij}$ will be smaller than {\em any} small value $\epsilon$, implying correct classification also with threshold $\eta_1$.
 In other words, $\eta_1$ also provides exact classification.